AntonReise/HighCapTradingAlgorithm/README.md

 - Anton Reise
 - Leif Koesling

-For questions, improvements, or collaboration, please contact the authors.
+For questions, improvements, or collaboration, please contact the author.

-_Disclaimer: This algorithm is provided for educational and research purposes only.
-Past performance is not indicative of future results.
-Trade at your own risk._